essha-jha/product-management-portfolio/Case Studies/README.md

 ---

-📌 *This portfolio will continue to evolve as I gain more hands-on Product Management experience.*
+📌 *These Case Studies will continue to evolve as I gain more hands-on Product Management experience.*